 Examples of Soft Drugs

 What are soft drugs?
-Here are some examples of drugs that are considered “soft”:
+Here is a soft drugs list:

-Depending on who you ask, you may see some variation with the items on these lists.
+Depending on who you ask, you may see some variation in the items on these lists.
 For example, some people may consider marijuana a hard drug because it's very addictive, whereas others consider it soft due to its relative safety.
 But that’s exactly the problem: it isn’t clear what is a "hard drug” and what is a “soft drug.”

 Safety of Hard vs Soft Drugs